embedded-systems-design/project_esd_website_source/content/cadence/getting-started/installing-cadence.md

 ### Before Installing

 Cadence has been known to change environment variables used by other software.
 One of those is the HOME variable.
-If left unset, it will add this variable and define it as "C:/Cadence/SPB_Data-Silent/"
+If left unset, it will add this variable and define it as ```C:\Cadence\SPB_Data-Silent\```

 It is therefore recommended to set that variable so that your other software remains working